Why should you consider the opacity of your watermark?

 You’ve made it this far!
 Congrats.
 Now, go through the steps of adding watermarks to all your photos and adjusting the opacity, as well.

-Have fun coming up with your own watermark ideas with adjusted opacity and let us know how it goes in the comments below.
+Start unlimited watermarking today and have fun coming up with your own watermark ideas with adjusted opacity and let us know how it goes in the comments below.
 We can’t wait to see what you come up with!